 I am interested in the ideas of quantified self, getting things done, lateral thinking, language and learning, history of humans, open communities, free knowledge, and societal issues like gender biases.

-I have an unexplored sense of adventure that is unleashed when I am outdoors.
-I enjoy hiking, playing table tennis, long no-purpose walks, sleeping under open starry sky, camping, and watching sunset while sipping a delicious coffee.
+I enjoy hiking, playing table tennis, long no-purpose walks, camping, open-spaces, and a delicious coffee.